SaebAmini/saebamini.github.io/_posts/2018-07-08-the-dangerous-ef-core-feature-automatic-client-evaluation.md

 {% endhighlight %}

-I believe Languages and frameworks should always make it harder to make mistakes, especially ones like this with potentially devastating consequences, so I strongly disagree with this new default behavior and will be keeping it disabled.
+I believe languages and frameworks should always make it harder to make mistakes, especially ones like this with potentially devastating consequences, so I strongly disagree with this new default behavior and will be keeping it disabled.